aarmey/167L-materials/reading.md

 2. Why does cystein-mediated conjugation require pre-treatment with a reducing agent such as DTT?
 3. Do you think cystein-mediated conjugation is possible for most proteins?
 How about lysine-mediated conjugation?
 Why/why not?

+### Sun et. al.

+1. How is stretchability related to fracture energy?
+2. To what do the authors attribute the high alginate-polyacrylamide gel stretchability?
+3. How is recovery of the gels for a second loading related to time between loadings and temperature?
+Is this what you would expect?